lorentzpy/jedoxpy/README.md

 Python client for [Jedox](https://www.jedox.com/).
 * Uses the HTTP/1.1 OLAP API of Jedox.
 * Cloud-compatible
+* Developed using the last on prem-version: the latest functionalities are missing

 * This is still a beta version of the beta version.
 I've been working alone on the project, and this is my very first Python project so I'm open for criticism and advice.
 Feel free to contribute!